 The U.S. reported an average of 49,900 new cases each day over the last week of July, with the number growing exponentially.
 The Delta variant now accounts for 83% of all sequences of coronavirus cases across the country.

-Farmers, on the other hand, announced in early July it would allow anyone who wanted to keep working full-time remotely the choice to do so until the beginning of 2022, making it the first major carrier to grant such a significant extension of its remote work policy.
+Farmers, on the other hand, announced that it would allow anyone who wanted to keep working full-time remotely the choice to do so until the beginning of 2022, making it the first major carrier to grant such a significant extension of its remote work policy.

 According to a recent PwC study by the Society for Human Resource Management, about 68% of corporate executives think that workers should be in-person at least three days a week, although more than half of employees prefer to stay remote most of the time.
 Here is an update of insurance carriers that have recently modified their return-to-office plans.